mjdrushton/atsim-potentials/docs/index.rst

 atsim_potentials
 ****************

 Classical simulation codes typically contain a good selection of analytical forms for describing atomic interactions.
 Sometimes however, you may need to use a potential form not directly supported by the code.
 Luckily, most simulation codes allow you to provide tabulated potentials in which energies and forces, for a range of interatomic separations, are pre-calculated and specified as rows within a text file.
-AtomsScripts provides python modules to make the specification and tabulation of pair- and many-body potentials straightforward.
+The ``atsim_potentials`` package provides python modules to make the specification and tabulation of pair- and many-body potentials straightforward and consistent.

 The following codes are supported for pair-potential tabulation: